Meet The Faculty

-The CAF Faculty
+Other CAF Faculty members

-BAP Programme Manager
+CAF Programme Manager

 Zaid is a social activist, teacher and entrepreneur.
 He is a self trained designer since the age of 7.
 Back then he learnt to use a crutch and a hose pipe to reach the pedal of an industrial sewing machine due to him being too short.
 He creates bags made from up-cycled materials and empowers physically disabled residents from disadvantaged communities in Cape Town to run their very own businesses using their sewing machines.
 Zaid is exploring the healing qualities of sewing, combined with storytelling, singing and experiential needlework as a therapeutic medium for children and adults.
 He is currently the Programme Manager of the Butterfly Art Project’s Training and Mentoring Programmes.